 Step 5 Blood letting or Raktamokshana - to cleanse the blood.
 However it is a rare procedure nowadays

 Panchakarma aims to detox and cleanse the whole body of toxins, and purify it

 Ayurvedic Medicinal Herbs are prescribed to balance the three doshas within the body, in order to create a balanced body, mind and spirit.

 You can go to an Ayurveda clinic to get a reading of your dosha.
-There are many good clinics in India.
+There are many good clinics in India and overseas.
+You can also contact clinics online.
 Different types of Ayurvedic treatment is recommended by the Ayurvedic doctor or consultant for different doshas.